xebialabs-community/xld-salesforce-plugin/README.md

 Place the plugin's XLDP file in the __&lt;xld-home&gt;/plugins__ directory.

-For production usage, it problaby makes sense to hardcore the migration tool jar location and ant location instead of configuring it in the UI.
+For production usage, it problaby makes sense to hardcode the migration tool jar location and ant location instead of configuring it in the UI.
 You can edit your __&lt;xld-home&gt;/ext/synthetic.xml__ file and copy the following snippet into it.
 Remember to change the default values for the location of your Ant executable and ant-salesforce.jar

 ```xml